<function>

 @code_warntype foo(vector) # type stable (output returned is `Float64`)

-For the examples, recall that each type automatically creates a function that transforms variables into that type.
-In particular, below we introduce the function Vector
+For the examples, recall that each type automatically generates a function to transform variables into the corresponding type.
+For instance, the function Vector

 tup = (1, 2, 3) # `Tuple{Int64, Int64, Int64}` or just `NTuple{3, Int64}`